priyaa-t/SKA-IRIS/index.md

   <summary markdown="span"> Uploading data to the DIRAC file catalogue </summary>
   ---

   From your DIRAC UI you can add a dataset to the DIRAC file catalogue using the <code>dirac-dms-add-file</code> command.
-This example uploads the local file <code>myfile.txt</code> to the file catalogue where it is renamed <code>newfile.txt</code> and placed in the user directory in an individual user's folder.
+This example uploads the local file <code>myfile.txt</code> to the file catalogue on the Manchester HEP storage, where it is renamed <code>newfile.txt</code> and placed in the user directory in an individual user's folder.
 User folders have the format <code>firstname.lastname</code>.

   ```bash
   dirac-dms-add-file /skatelescope.eu/users/m/my.name/newfile.txt /path/to/myfile.txt UKI-NORTHGRID-MAN-HEP-disk